tutida/Pack/README.md

     }
 ```

-In layout ctp or template ctp.
+In layout php or template php.

 ```php
     <?= $this->Pack->render();?>